alex-r-bigelow/wrangling-survey/surveyDesignDocument.md

 # Setup
-Terms with an asterisk* will have on-demand interactive definitions
+Terms with an asterisk* will have on-demand interactive definitions, examples

 0. Consent process
   - Warning that participants' data will be **publicly available** (link to the database front-end)